vic-cheung/rpy-bridge/docs/usage.rst

 rpy-bridge Usage
 ================

-rpy-bridge provides a Python interface to R scripts, R functions, and R environments with automatic conversion between Python and R data types.
-This page shows how to get started and highlights common usage patterns.
+rpy-bridge is a Python-controlled R execution orchestrator (not a thin rpy2 wrapper).
+It handles headless-safe R startup, project-root inference, out-of-tree ``renv`` activation, isolated script namespaces, and Python↔R conversion with dtype/NA normalization.

 ---